Gabriella439/post-rfc/sotu.md

 has improved recently with Haskell plugins for Atom, IntelliJ, and also the Haskell-native `leksah` IDE.

-Also, if you have a Mac then the "Haskel for Mac" development environment is supposed to work really well for learning since it provides an interactive and visual playground for exploring the code.
+Also, if you have a Mac then the "Haskell for Mac" development environment is supposed to work really well for learning since it provides an interactive and visual playground for exploring the code.